 - A circle of timber seating cubes.

-The equipment will sit on a mix of safety surface and grass mounds, you can download details of the equipment here (PDF, 2MB).
+The equipment will sit on a mix of safety surface and on grass mounds, you can download details of the equipment here (PDF, 2MB).

-We have appointed contractors, Hawthorne Heights Ltd to carry out the work which started on 31st May 2021 and is set to continue throughout the rest of the year until Autumn 2022.
+We have appointed contractors, Hawthorn Heights Ltd to carry out the work which started on 31st May 2021 and is set to continue throughout the rest of the year until Autumn 2022.
 The majority of the site works completed in August 2022 and the site reopened to the public on 12 August 2022.

 Work to improve the Front Green involves substantial engineering that includes removing soil from a large part of the site, installing the new seating wall and the new drainage which will help to make the site more usable.
 Once this was complete, the new stone sets which form the public square and other hard and soft landscaping works were completed.
 The new play equipment and surrounding safety surface will be installed and finally the electrical works will be completed and the new street furniture installed.
 After all of that we will be ready to welcome you back to the site.

 |Drainage Works||June – May 2022||Complete|